H1B Visa Description

 The temporary professional visa (H-1B) allows professionals to enter the United States and accept temporary employment within their profession.

-This visa is often utilized by engineers, teachers, professors, designers, researchers, computer scientists and other professionals as a means to gain valuable work experience in the United States while receiving a professional income.
+This visa is often utilized by engineers, teachers, computer system analysts, professors, physical therapists, designers, computer programmers, software developers and other professionals as a means to gain valuable work experience in the United States while receiving a professional income.

 The visa is subject to annual quota restrictions and is often sought by foreign nationals who have completed their professional training either in the United States or abroad.